yjg30737/pyqt-database-example/README.md

 ![image](https://user-images.githubusercontent.com/55078043/177899335-92eaaa55-62e6-4072-ad35-f22af6a53ea3.png)

+Add button literally adds new empty record.

+Delete button deletes selected row.
+(Only one row can be selected currently)

 ## See Also

 * <a href="https://realpython.com/python-pyqt-database/#reader-comments">Handling SQL Databases With PyQt: The Basics</a> - I made this thanks to this article.